Keeping With Tradition

 Latter-day Saints believe in continuing revelation.
 The church teaches that God continues to choose prophets with whom He speaks giving direction to the church and world.
 One of the Articles of Faith, not to be misconstrued as a comprehensive listing of church teachings but a basic introduction, states

 We believe all that God has revealed, all that He does now reveal, and we believe that He will yet reveal many great and important things pertaining to the Kingdom of God.
 Article # 13

 Having a basic tenet that God continues to speak to an authorized prophet makes it normal among this group of Christians to accept changes to scripture, even if only in punctuation, because of a culture of change that exists when it comes to what God expects depending on the needs of the times.

 Most Christians adhere to the idea that God has revealed all in The Holy Bible, and will not reveal any more authorized texts.
-LDS Christianity is founded on the principle of new holy texts being revealed.
+The Church of Jesus Christ of Latter-day Saints is founded on the principle of new holy texts being revealed.
 The first president and leader of The Church of Jesus Christ, Joseph Smith, Jr., introduced The Book of Mormon as a companion volume of scripture to The Holy Bible in 1830.
 Since introducing that volume of scriptures to the world, The Church of Jesus Christ has continued to revise and update its version of the scriptures as the need for clarification arises.
-It is an old process among the Christians of the Church of Jesus Christ from their very genesis.
+It is an old process of the Church of Jesus Christ from its very genesis.

 - Race and the Priesthood